You need to do 3 important things first . . . before you dive into your executive resume and LinkedIn profile.

-She had fallen prey to one of the deadliest job search mistakes – trying to launch a search campaign with no clear target.
+Don’t fall prey to one of the deadliest job search mistakes – trying to launch a search campaign without a clear target.

 Her marketing efforts had become generic.
 She was trying to cover too many bases and not hitting home with any of them.

-Recruiters and other hiring professionals sourcing and assessing candidates by what they found about her online or through digital/paper documents weren’t clearly seeing her as a good fit for the jobs they were trying to fill.
+Executive recruiters and other hiring professionals assessing her by what they found about her online or in her resume weren’t clearly seeing her as a good fit for the jobs they were trying to fill.

-1. Get clear on what you want to do next.
+1. FOCUS: Get clear on what you want to do next.

-Choosing a specific industry may or may not be an issue for you, but you really need to know what kind of work you want to do, as specifically as possible.
+Choosing a specific industry may or may not be an issue for you.
+For some roles, industry doesn’t matter.
+But you really need to know what kind of work you want to do, as specifically as possible.

-2. Compile a list of 15-20 companies or organizations that will meet your career needs.
+2. TARGETING: Compile a list of, say, 15-20 companies or organizations that will meet your career needs.

 Target your search so you’ll know who you’re writing your resume and LinkedIn profile for, and how to position yourself as the best hiring choice.
 Research each company on your list for your due diligence and to determine:

-- Their pressing needs that you’re uniquely qualified to help them meet,
+- Pressing need(s) of theirs that you’re uniquely qualified to help them meet,

 - Which qualifications, skills sets, and areas of expertise you possess that they need,

 - What makes you a good fit for their corporate culture,